transformgovsg/zing/README.md

 ### Zing.listen()

-Starts the server and listens on the given port for incoming requests.
+Starts the HTTP server and listens on the given port for incoming requests.

 **Type**